 Our Support Groups bring together those who are also at risk of or experiencing mental health problems;

-We aim to develop a range of groups bringing together women with maternal mental health problems who also share other characteristics eg. single mums, disabled mums, lesbian mums, Black and Brown mums, younger mums or those with experience of IVF.
+We aim to develop a range of groups bringing together women with maternal mental health problems who also share other characteristics eg. single mums, mums with a disability or health condition, mums who have children with additional needs, lesbian mums, Black and Brown mums, younger mums or those with experience of IVF.
 This list is not exhaustive and we're always open to ideas!

 How we access the groups: We offer a mixture of face-to-face groups (restarting April 2021) and online groups via Zoom.

 What we do together: Occasionally we also offer peer-led groups based around an activity such as walking or craft.
 We often work in partnership with other organisations to deliver these sessions.